simonmpa/kubernetes-microgrid-research/README.md

   pip install -r python-microgrid-simulation/requirements.txt
   ```
 - The [Azure worktrace]() and place it in the `kubernetes-plugin/data` folder.
+- Install [Make](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81.exe/) and add it to your path (depending on operating system).
+- Install [Docker](https://docs.docker.com/desktop/) and install for your given operating system.

 ## Running the Microgrid Simulation